 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Deep Vein Thrombosis -- Prophylaxis:

-15 mg subcutaneously every 12 hours with the initial dose given up to 5 to 15 minutes prior to surgery, but after induction of regional block anesthesia (if used).
+Initial dose: 15 mg subcutaneously 5 to 15 minutes prior to surgery (but after induction of regional block anesthesia, if used)

-Up to 12 days administration (9 to 12 days on average) of desirudin has been well tolerated in controlled clinical trials.
+Duration of therapy: Up to 12 days (9 to 12 days on average) has been well tolerated in controlled clinical trials.

 What other drugs will affect desirudin?